Overview of Reactive Arthritis

 - Inflammation of the bones in the spinal column or where the spine connects to the pelvis.

 - Inflammation of the urinary and genital tract.

 - Eye symptoms, including:

 - Pain and irritation.

 - Mouth sores and skin rashes.

 In many patients, reactive arthritis is triggered by a bacterial infection in the bladder, urethra, or vagina that is often transmitted through sexual contact.
 Another form of reactive arthritis is caused by an intestinal infection from eating food or handling substances that are contaminated with bacteria.
-Reactive arthritis typically begins within two to four weeks after infection.
+Reactive arthritis typically begins within 2 to 4 weeks after infection.